cedowens/dns-exfil-test/README.md

 5. the client will then read the contents of the file, hex encod it, and send it in 10 character chunks as A record requests.
 The format of each request is:
 [10 hex encoded characters].macconsultants.com
 6. Once done the server will take all of the hex encoded data, combine, and unhexlify it to a file as ASCII in the same directory.
 The output file is called outfile.
+7. The server will not indicate when done but the client does.
+Once the client says it is done, you can kill the server and view the contents of outfile.
-7. You will need to rename the outfile if you want to send multiple files, since the server will overwrite it
+8. You will need to rename the outfile if you want to send multiple files, since the server will overwrite it